Read More from Dr. Berger:

 In Germany, ‘negative euthanasia’ was introduced in 1933 by Hitler’s ‘Law for the Prevention of Offspring with Hereditary Diseases,’ mainly based on the eugenic theories of Ernst Rüdin (1874–1954), director of the Genealogical-Demographic Department at the German Institute for Psychiatric Research in Munich—the forerunner of the Max Planck Institute for Psychiatry (emphasis added).

 Other deviances from the social norms (such as homosexuality) were also viewed as mental illnesses until the 1960s and were regularly “treated” through sterilization and drugs which caused impotence.
-It is of no surprise, then, to learn that Margaret Sanger—the founder of Planned Parenthood and a staunch supporter of eugenics—said in 1921 in her published journal, the Birth Control Review that, “the most urgent problem today is how to limit and discourage the over-fertility of the mentally and physically defective.”
+It is of no surprise, then, to learn that Margaret Sanger—the founder of Planned Parenthood and a staunch supporter of eugenics—said in 1921 in her published journal, the Birth Control Review: “The most urgent problem today is how to limit and discourage the over-fertility of the mentally and physically defective.”

 Another criterion for defining abnormality is personal discomfort.
 If people are content with their lives, then their lives are of no concern to the mental health establishment.
 If, on the other hand, they are distressed over their thoughts or behavior, then they require treatment.